 They replace it with special Kosher for Passover food that substitutes matzo meal or potato meal for flour.

-This holiday allows Schneid’s passion for history to come through in personal way as he happily celebrates with his family.
+This holiday allows Schneid’s passion for history to come through in a personal way as he happily celebrates with his family.

 Today there are almost 200 Jewish students on campus.
 In Dr. Schneid’s 27 years at HPU, he has watched and helped the population to grow and blossom into what it is today, including the new Jewish Studies minor which will begin with the new 2021-2022 academic year.